Learn Mountaineering Skills in the magnificent Eastern Sierra!

 Transportation, Lodging and Logistics

-If you are flying, your choice of airports are LA, Reno, Bakersfield, Lancaster and Las Vegas.
-Alaska Airlines offers daily service into Mammoth Lakes from Los Angeles.
-Airfares and flight schedules will vary depending on where you are coming from.
-Rent a car from there and head to our location which will be determined as the trip time nears.
-The listed airports (besides Mammoth Lakes) are about a 4-5 hour drive away from our base in Bishop.
+If you are flying, your choice of airports are LA, Las Vegas, and Reno.
+In addition, United Airlines offers seasonal service into Bishop, CA. Airfares and flight schedules vary depending on where you are coming from.
+After that, rent a car from there and drive to the town of Bishop.
+Drive time from the airports listed above (besides Bishop) are generally an approximate 4-hour drive.

-There are many good motels along the Eastern Sierra and camping is also available close to most locations.
-A list of lodging options, camping sites, and directions from any airport is available from us upon request.
-The seminars will meet at 7 AM on the first day.
-We plan to be done by 5 PM on the final day.
-Seminars are normally scheduled Monday – Friday.
-Alternate days and dates can also be made by special arrangement.
+A list of lodging options, as well as camping sites, and directions from any airport is available from us upon request.
+The seminars will meet at 7 AM on the first day and finish by 4 PM on the final day.